 You can click o in the live view window to view images and the code reading effect.
-If the effect is not very good, you can adjust the focus knob (the manual focus device only) or related parameters in Image Settings area.
+If the effect is not very good, you can adjust related parameters like exposure time, gain, Gamma, etc. in Image Settings area.

 Figure 7-2 Code Reading